ppdcNG/budeshi-2.0/README.md

-This is the repo for Budeshi 2.0 UI
+This is the repo for Budeshi 2.0